6808/6808.github.io/labs/lab3.md

 Write up your answers to the following items in a single PDF file and name it **lab3\_kerberos.pdf** or **lab3\_kerberos1+kerberos2.pdf** (e.g. lab3\_korrawat.pdf or lab3\_korrawat+fadel.pdf).
-Email the PDF file to **6808\@mit.edu** by **Mar 18, 11:59 PM** with subject **\"6.808 Lab 3 submission\"**.
+Email the PDF file to **6808\@mit.edu** by **Mar 30, 11:59 PM** with subject **\"6.808 Lab 3 submission\"**.
 If you work with a partner, you only have to submit once.
-You can get a checkoff during Office Hours within a week after the submission deadline, i.e. Apr 1, 11:59 PM (with extra time for this lab due to Spring break).
+You can get a checkoff during Office Hours within a week after the submission deadline, i.e. Apr 6, 11:59 PM.
 You do not need to submit your code, but we may ask to look at your code during the checkoff.

 Note for those who finished the lab early: Please check the end of [Task 1E](#task1e) for added instructions about character drawing and an